Josep Colomer Keynote Speaker

-Previously, Professor Colomer has worked in many academic roles across the world, including at the Higher Council for Scientific Research (CSIC), Barcelona; the University of Bristol, UK; the Center for Research and Teaching in Economics, Mexico; New York University; Institut d’Etudes Politiques, SciencesPo, Paris; and the University of Barcelona, amongst others.
+Previously, Professor Colomer has worked in many academic roles across the world, including at the Higher Council for Scientific Research (CSIC), Barcelona; the University of Bristol, UK; New York University; Institut d’Etudes Politiques, SciencesPo, Paris; the Center for Research and Teaching in Economics, Mexico; amongst others.

 Professor Colomer has authored and edited 141 scholarly articles, 26 books and 83 book chapters.
 His books have been translated into English, Spanish, Catalan, French, Italian, and Russian.
 He writes about topics such as democratisation, political institutions, electoral systems and international affairs.
 His latest book, ‘Democracy and Globalization: Anger, Fear and Hope’, which he co-authored with Ashley Beale, was selected by the Financial Times as one of the Best Books of 2020.

-He has been awarded life membership with the Mexican Political Sciences Association (AMECIP) and the American Political Science Associated and is an elected member of the Academy of Europe.
+He has been awarded life membership with the American Political Science Association and is an elected member of the Academy of Europe.

 - How to be an academic, and enjoy the profession – Breaking the stigma surrounding academic professionals, this topic is catered to graduation ceremonies, commencements, and similar events.